madhur/madhur.github.com/index.markdown

 ![Pic](/images/pic.jpg) Hi there, I'm Madhur, a web developer/designer, programmer, and technology enthusiast in general.
 At this site I'd like to present you some information on several topics of my interest.
 These are self written programs and self written texts.

-I have significant interests in area  of Penetration testing, Vulnerability Assessment, Reverse Engineering, exploiting buffer overflows and sniffing.

 I can also [code](/code) and have a done a little bit of it during my undergraduate studies and job and continue to do so whenever I get time.

 Work
 -----
 I previously worked as [Consultant](/work) at Microsoft.
 I keep a technical blog called _[Code Articles Discussion on Microsoft Technologies](http://blogs.msdn.com/mahuja)_ on Microsoft technologies.
-This is the site for everything I do apart from my work.
+This site is for publishing everything I do apart from my work.